fgnt/python_crashkurs/docs/include/ntcocalc.md

 A: Simply select the suggested kernel `Python 3 (Ubuntu Linux)`

 Q: What is a kernel?
-A: The kernel could be interpreted as the executer of the notebook.
-Everything that should be executed is send to the kernel.
-There are options for different Python installations, but also for other laguages `R` or `Octave`.
+A: The kernel could be interpreted as the executor of the notebook.
+Everything that should be executed is sent to the kernel.
+There are options for different Python installations, but also for other languages `R` or `Octave`.